lightningRalf/mindpilot-mcp/README.md

-# Obscura MCP
+# Reveal MCP

 See through your agent's eyes.
 Visualize legacy code, architect new systems, understand everything.

-## ✨ Why Obscura?
+## ✨ Why Reveal?

-- **🧠 Visualize Anything**: Your MCP agent can instantly create diagrams of code architecture, process diagrams, or system designs
+- **🧠 Visualize Almost Anything in Your Codebase**: Your MCP agent can instantly create diagrams of code architecture, process diagrams, or system designs
-- **👁️ See Through Agent's Eyes**: Watch in real-time as Claude explores codebases and builds mental models
 - **📊 Export & Share**: Save any diagram as SVG to document discoveries or share insights with your team
 - **🔓 Secure-ish**: Diagrams are never sent to the cloud.
 Everything stays between you, your agent, and your agent's LLM provider(s).

 ## 🚀 Quick Start

+### Claude Code

+`claude mcp add reveal-mcp npx foo`

+### Cursor

-### Prerequisites
+### VS Code

-- Node.js 18+
-- npm or yarn

-### Installation
+### Windsurf

-TO DO
+## Using the MCP server

+In your coding agent make when you make requests to show me or create a diagram it should use the MCP server.

+You can also update your rules file to give specific instructions when to use reveal.

+## Example requests

+"Show me this area of the code that we have been discussing as a diagram"

+"Create a C4 diagram of this projects architcture."

+"Show me the oauth flow as a sequence diagram"

+## How it works

+Anthropic and OpenAI models seem to be well trained to generate valid mermaid syntax.
+The MCP is designed to accept mermaid syntax input to renders diagrams.
+More types of visualizations may be added in the future.

-### Development Installation
+## Development

 For active development with hot module replacement: